Crime Syndicate of America: Infinite Frontier

 Later, the Crime Syndicate comes into conflict with the Suicide Squad, culminating in the "War for Earth-3" storyline, which sees Owlman and Ultraman defeated, with Superwoman, Johnny Quick, and Emerald Knight (now the new Power Ring) now working for Amanda Waller, who converted the Crime Syndicate into a new Justice League alongside operatives in her squad.

+In Titans Vol 4, Deathstroke would create his own version of the Crime Syndicate, unrelated to the Earth 3 team, as a successor group to the Secret Society of Super Villains, joined by Terra, Mammoth, Clock King, Psycho-Pirate, and a brainwashed Frost.
+This version of the team was formed to combat the growing Justice League Unlimited, starting off with fighting Deathstroke's old enemies the Titans.
+Deathstroke's Crime Syndicate would also recruit the android Vanadia, a recent addition to the Titans, but she would then betray them and rejoin the Titans.

 Members

 Founding members

 The following five members founded the original Crime Syndicate of America and have appeared in all additional iterations of the team: